 While telling university students not to drink alcohol will almost always fall on deaf ears, at least drink in moderation and know your limits.
 Make sure to keep some alcohol-free events as part of your social calendar and when you do drink, alternate alcoholic drinks with soft drinks or water to pace yourself.
 Seek help if you feel that your drinking has got out of control.

 A study by MacGeorge, Samter, & Gillihan in 2005 found that supportive communication made a difference to the levels of academic stress experienced by students.
 Supportive communication includes emotional support (sympathy and affection) and advice and information that is helpful to your situation.
 Don’t battle on alone if you’re feeling overwhelmed.
 Talk to a friend – be that a new friend going through the same thing or call an old friend on the phone; or even talk to a tutor, family member or uni counsellor.
 Everyone goes through a period of transition when making a big change in their life so you’re sure to find someone who will understand and talk through those emotions with you.

 But if you find your anxiety or depression is getting too much to handle you can always talk to a professional.
 Our team of Clinical Psychologists are highly experienced in helping people like you through new emotions and difficult times.
-We are on hand Monday to Saturday at our clinics in Dianella and Warwick – just get in touch to make a booking.
+We are on hand Monday to Saturday at our clinic in Dianella – just get in touch to make a booking.